Dissipative engineering of Gaussian entangled states in harmonic lattices with a single-site squeezed reservoir

 In this work we are interested in strategies which make use of minimal resources, namely only one squeezed reservoir and a bosonic lattice with a passive (particle-conserving) quadratic Hamiltonian~\cite{zippilli2015,asjad2016a,ma2017, yanay2018,yanay2020b,yanay2020a,zippilli2013,zippilli2014,ma2019}.
 It has been shown that these systems can be steered into peculiar entangled steady states, when the squeezed reservoir is coupled to single site of the lattice and the Hamiltonian is endowed with specific symmetries~\cite{zippilli2015,yanay2018}.
 Here we characterize the class of Gaussian pure states that can be achieved with this approach, and we show that it is composed of all the states that can be generated by applying any combination of particle-conserving quadratic operations (beam splitters and phase shifts) on a set of equally squeezed modes.
 We also identify the general properties of the Hamiltonians which enable the generation of these pure stationary states (showing, in particular, that they necessarily satisfy the chiral symmetry identified in Ref.~\cite{yanay2018}), and, for each state, we discuss how to construct the specific Hamiltonian which sustain such state in the stationary regime.
-Interestingly, the class of states that can be obtained in this way includes Gaussian cluster states usable for universal quantum computation with continuous variables~\cite{gu2009}, and, as a prominent example, we study the performance of the present approach for the preparation of a cluster state in a square lattice.
+Interestingly, the class of states that can be obtained in this way includes Gaussian cluster states usable for universal measurement-based quantum computation with continuous variables~\cite{menicucci2006,gu2009}, and, as a prominent example, we study the performance of the present approach for the preparation of a cluster state in a square lattice.
+In measurement-based quantum computation a big part of the complexity of the computation is placed into the preparation of the cluster state.
+In particular, optical setups are very promising and scalable platforms for this task~\cite{menicucci2007, menicucci2008,flammia2009,menicucci2010,menicucci2011a,chen2014,yokoyama2013, alexander2016a,cai2017a,alexander2018,su2018,larsen2019,wu2020a,asavanant2019,asavanant2020}.
+Our proposal suggests that similar results could be achieved also with localized quantum modes in, for example, circuit QED systems~\cite{hacohen-gourgy2015,fitzpatrick2017,ma2019b}.

 In detail, we study the dissipative preparation of a zero-average pure Gaussian state of $N$ bosonic modes $\ke{\Psi}$, considering $N+1$ bosonic modes (including an additional auxiliary mode).
 They are described by the annihilation operators $b_j$ for $j\in\pg{0,1\cdots N}$, and we assume that only the auxiliary mode, that is the one with index $j=0$, is coupled to a squeezed reservoir.
 In the ideal situation the auxiliary mode is the only open mode which is subject to dissipation in the squeezed reservoir.
 Additional dissipation acting on the other modes reduces the purity of the final state and will be addressed later on.
 We assume quadratic Hamiltonians $H$ for the $N+1$ modes, with only passive interaction terms, $H=\hbar\,\sum_{j,k=0}^N\,\JJ_{j,k}\,b_j\da\,b_k$ (with $\JJ_{j,k}=\JJ_{k,j}^*$), which conserves the number of excitations, so that the existing quantum correlations in the steady state are a consequence of the correlations in the reservoirs only.
 The system is described by the master equation